talllguy/BlackJack/blackjackPlanning.md

 Chatted with the professor.
 Here is a summary:

-    The only hard part about this will be the ace.
+> The only hard part about this will be the ace.
 Could be 1 or 11.

-     The deck is suit-less, however, it would be a good idea to use an array to pick from where it would be like [1,2,3,...10,10,10,1,2,... repeat].
-The reason for this is there are three 10s so the chance of getting one should be higher.
-Use at least 4 copies each number to represent the deck.
+>The deck is suit-less, however, it would be a good idea to use an

-     The user gets dealt two, and the dealer one.
-The dealer asks if you want more until you say no. Then it is the dealers turn.
-They must keep going until they have more than or equal 17. so if they had 16, they'd have to get another card, knowing that a 10 would bust them.
-If the users first two cards = 10 or 9, the game is worth two.
-Each game won is normally worth 1 point, and the game needs to repeat 10 times.
+>array to pick from where it would be like [1,2,3,...10,10,10,1,2,
+>... repeat].
+The reason for this is there are three 10s so the
+>chance of getting one should be higher.
+Use at least 4 copies each
+>number to represent the deck.

+>The user gets dealt two, and the dealer one.
+The dealer asks if
+>you want more until you say no. Then it is the dealers turn.
+They
+>must keep going until they have more than or equal 17. so if they
+>had 16, they'd have to get another card, knowing that a 10 would
+>bust them.
+If the users first two cards = 10 or 9, the game is worth
+>two.
+Each game won is normally worth 1 point, and the game needs to
+>repeat 10 times.

-# Planning
+## Planning

+### Variables

+- Deck.
+An array of 52 ints, with 10 repeating 3 times for the face cards
+- Win counters.
+A win counter for both the dealer and the player
+- Dealer's hand.
+Integer array?
+- Player's hand.
+Integer array?

+### Functions

+- Pick a random card
+- Decide where ace should be 1 or 11